elixir-europe/rdmkit/pages/contribute/editors_checklist.md

 ## Before approving and merging a pull request (PR), the editors must check that
 1. The page layout in preview looks correct.
 2. The new page is linked to the appropriate sidebar (`rdmkit/_data/sidebars/`) menu, in the same branch of the PR.
-3. The contributors' names are listed in contributors file (`rdmkit/_data/CONTRIBUTORS.yaml`), in the same branch of the PR.
+3. The contributors' names are listed in the [CONTRIBUTORS file](https://github.com/elixir-europe/rdmkit/blob/master/_data/CONTRIBUTORS.yaml), in the same branch of the PR.
+Advice to have at least one  contributor per page having its contact information in the this  [CONTRIBUTORS file](https://github.com/elixir-europe/rdmkit/blob/master/_data/CONTRIBUTORS.yaml).
 4. All relevant metadata fields in a specific page are correctly filled in (see the [Editorial board guide](https://rdmkit.elixir-europe.org/editorial_board_guide.html) and the [Markdown cheat sheet](https://rdmkit.elixir-europe.org/markdown_cheat_sheet.html)).
 Some critical ones are listed below.
    * unique `page_id` ([Website overview](https://rdmkit.elixir-europe.org/website_overview.html)).
    * `contributors`